sreeman-reddy/Movies_IBCF_Recommender_System/README.md

-Movie Recommender System using IBCF
+Movie Recommender System using Item-Based Collaborative Filtering

 The RecSystemEDA folder contains an initial analysis of the datasets and the code for creating the Collaborative Filtering model.